bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 ## Rust on WSL

-Usually the microcontroller is programmed in C, but I am a fan of the [rust](https://www.rust-lang.org/) programming language and want to try it.
+Usually the microcontroller is programmed in C, but I am a fan of the [rust](https://www.rust-lang.org/) programming language and want to try it with Longan Nano.
 I use [VSCode](https://code.visualstudio.com/) in [Win10](https://www.microsoft.com/sl-si/software-download/windows10), but all [rust](https://www.rust-lang.org/) coding and building happens inside [WSL2](https://www.sitepoint.com/wsl2/) in [Debian Linux](https://www.debian.org/).
 This combination works very well for building [CLI](https://en.wikipedia.org/wiki/Command-line_interface) and [Wasm](https://en.wikipedia.org/wiki/WebAssembly) applications in Rust.
 VSCode has a plugin [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) that installs a "vscode server" in Debian.
 Then the VSCode Win10 [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) frontend talks to the "remote" Debian WSL2 backend for all files and operations.
 All the files and development tools are in Debian.
 Only the GUI is in Windows.